alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 ### Introducing the Activity Transition API

 Creating a basic Activity transition is relatively easy using the new Lollipop APIs.
-Summarized below are the steps you must take in order to implement one in your application:
+Summarized below are the steps you must take in order to implement one in your application.
+In the posts that follow, we will go through much more advanced use-cases and examples, but for now the next two sections will serve as a good introduction:

 * Enable the new transition APIs by requesting the [`Window.FEATURE_ACTIVITY_TRANSITIONS`][FEATURE_ACTIVITY_TRANSITIONS] [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window features in your called and calling Activities, either programatically or in your theme's XML.
 * Set [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
 Material-themed applications have their exit and enter content transitions set to `null` and [`Fade`][Fade] respectively by default.
 [Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter content transitions respectively if they are not explicitly set.